cwntr/go-stakenet/README.md

 	// with recorder pointer parameter will locally store request and response pairs.
-This should only be done used for responses
+This should only be used for responses
 	// that will not change. e.g. get all details of a block, since a block is not gonna change. recorderPath := "records/xsn_block/%s"
 	blockHash := "bf069bd8e1ce427c3dd7adf1aacc907051536210351bb8abcc76325486bce61d"